Arts and crafts

 For whom?

-• The call for applications is addressed to professionals in the art and craft sector.
+• The call for applications is addressed to professionals in the arts and crafts sector.

 • Applicants must submit a detailed creative project, specifying how it was conceived and, where applicable, identifying production partners in Italy, technical specifications, a production budget and a timetable for completion.